 What kinds of bulbs are available?

-We've all gotten to know incandescents quite well over the past 134 years, but times are changing.
-These days, you've got some new lighting categories to familiarize yourself with, and doing so is the first, most obvious step toward buying the right bulb.
+We've all gotten to know incandescents quite well over the past 135 years or so, but times are changing.
+These days, you've got more options than ever before, and familiarizing yourself with them is the first step toward finding the right bulb.

 Average life expectancy: 20,000 hours

 Light-emitting diodes, or LEDs, are the new rock stars of the bulb world.
-When an LED is switched on, electrons and electron holes come together (don't worry, I'm not completely sure I fully understand what a "hole" is in this context, either).
-The result of this process is a release of energy in the form of photons, or light.
+When an LED is switched on, electrons and electron holes come together (and don't worry, I'm not completely sure I fully understand what a "hole" is in this context, either).
+At any rate, the result of this process is a release of energy in the form of photons -- or light, to you and me.

 LEDs are also rated to last for tens of thousands of hours, which can translate to decades of use.
 Compare that with the year or so you typically get out of an incandescent, and you can begin to see why so many people find these bulbs appealing.
-At a price of about $15, that 12-watt LED would pay for itself in 2.5 years, then keep on saving you money for years to come.
+With some options now as cheap as $3 per bulb, that 10W LED would pay for itself in energy savings within a few months, then keep on saving you money for years if not decades to come.

 Yes, really -- at least, according to Energy Star and the Illuminating Engineering Society (IES), the independent organization that created the testing procedures manufacturers use to rate LED lights.
-Most LED bulbs have only been commercially available for a few years now, not nearly long enough to see direct proof of their longevity claims.
-Fortunately, there's enough transparency with LED testing that we're able to dig a little deeper into what these claims are actually saying.
+Let's go ahead and dig a little deeper into those longevity claims.

 This isn't to say that LEDs don't fail.
 They definitely do.
-As with any device relying on tiny, delicate electrical components, things can always go wrong.
+As with any device relying on tiny, delicate electrical components, things can go wrong.
 Fortunately, more and more LED bulbs come with multiyear warranties for cases of mechanical failure.
-One manufacturer, Cree, even goes as far as to offer a 10-year warranty for its highly rated TW Series 40- and 60-watt replacement bulbs, both of which cost less than $20.
-Consumers with a healthy dose of skepticism regarding LED longevity claims should look for bulbs like these, by manufacturers willing to put their money where their mouth is.
+Some manufacturers, like GE and Cree, offer affordable LED bulbs with 10-year warranties.
+Consumers with a healthy dose of skepticism regarding LED longevity claims should look for bulbs like these, made by manufacturers willing to put their money where their mouth is.